The Ultimate Guide to: The Quilter Nations Series

 Italy

-Italy has been working hard to improve their standings in international rugby.
+Italy has been working hard to improve its standings in international rugby.
 While historically considered the underdogs, they are becoming increasingly competitive and difficult to beat.

 Star Player: Ange Capuozzo – The exciting full-back/winger is a key player for Italy, known for his skill, speed, and leadership on the pitch.